The ID-Art mobile app helps to identify stolen cultural property, reduce illicit trafficking, and increase the chances of recovering stolen items.

 - Search visually by taking a photo of the cultural object.
 ID-Art uses cutting-edge image-recognition software to match the photo against items recorded in the database.

-You can save your manual searches, which will mark them with the date and time when the picture was taken.
-The timestamps on these saved searches can be used as proof that the necessary due diligence checks were carried out, in line with the UNIDROIT convention.
+You can save your manual searches, which will mark them with the date and time when the search was taken.
+The timestamps on these saved searches may be used as proof that the necessary due diligence checks were carried out, in line with the UNIDROIT convention.